 As Above So Below

 Now that I live in Olympia, day trips to the Columbia River and NW Oregon are more accessible than ever before.
-I've been inexplicably drawn to this gaping gorge that cuts through the Cascade mountain range, separating states.
+I find myself magnetically drawn to this gaping gorge that cuts through the Cascade mountain range, separating states.
 Before settling in Oly I was hunting for a place in/near Hood River, which sits along the Oregon border.
-Alas, the job market isn't so hot in those sleepy lil' towns..
+Alas...the job market isn't so hot in those sleepy lil' towns.

 This week we headed south to take in some of the many waterfalls along the scenic byway, that King of Roads.
 Even the laziest human can enjoy some vivid nature porn in this glorious pocket of Oregon.
 Dozens of exquisite falls line the road, most of which don't require any real effort to access.
 We had to seek out extra mileage and extend some of the little trails to lesser known, more "hidden" falls-like Fairy.